 Anger ignited in Ludwig’s chest, but then he recalled his outburst to Werner all of those years ago and the feeling extinguished itself.
 He thought of his wife rubbing circles into his hand and released his self-pity.

 “What’s that supposed to mean?”
-Ludwig gestured to his head.
+Ludwig gestured to her head.
 “Is that what Werner’s thinking?
 Is that how it works?
 He thinks I’m weak?”
 He shook his legs with his hands.
 “Because of this?”

 Maria stared blankly at him.
 “Ah.
 The body is not what makes a person weak, my dear Ludwig.
 That is not where true strength comes from.”
 She poked his chest while the two men behind her exchanged looks of exasperation.
 “It comes from here.”